 How do you make the best watermark for your images using a free watermark creator?

-Using digital watermarks is one of the most common ways to protect your images online.
+Creating a watermark using a watermark creator and putting it on your photos is a common way to protect your images online.
 It is easy to create, applicable in seconds, and arguably one of the best deterrents to stop thieves from and using them without your consent.
 It is easy to see why watermarking is used by professional and amateur photographers alike, as well as stock, photo libraries and everyone in between.

 How Do You Make a Great Watermark Using a Free Watermark Creator?